The definition of STP - Standard Temperature and Pressure and NTP - Normal Temperature and Pressure

 Note!
-There is a variety of alternative definitions for the standard reference conditions of temperature and pressure.
+There is a variety of alternative definitions for standard reference conditions of temperature and pressure.
 STP, NTP and other definitions should therefore be used with care.
 It is always important to know the reference temperature and reference pressure for the actual definition used.

 STP is commonly used to define standard conditions for temperature and pressure which is important for the measurements and documentation of chemical and physical processes:

-Note that the earlier IUAPC definition of STP to 273.15 K and 1 atm (1.01325 105 Pa) is discontinued.
+Note!
+The earlier IUAPC definition of STP to 273.15 K and 1 atm (1.01325 105 Pa) is discontinued.
+However,

 1 Pa = 10-6 N/mm2 = 10-5 bar = 0.1020 kp/m2 = 1.02x10-4 m H2O = 9.869x10-6 atm = 1.45x10-4 psi (lbf/in2)